vsoch/wgbs-pipeline/docs/pages/docs/tutorial/getting-started/setup.md

   -p, --imports <value>    A directory or zipfile to search for workflow imports.
   -h, --host <value>       Cromwell server URL.
 ```

-If your Docker is configured correctly and you've pulled and run the image, you should see the print to
-the console above.
-Good job!
-Did you notice in the command we added the "prod" tag to the end?
-"Prod" refers to the production image tag.
-If you need to find other tags, view them [here](https://hub.docker.com/r/broadinstitute/cromwell/tags/).

 That's all you need to get started!
 Let's now go back to the [Pipelines section]({{ site.repo }}/#pipelines) where you can choose a pipeline you want to run.